fhiso/sources-and-citations/citation-elements.md

 addressed.
-In many respects it is similar to the *sub-elements* of `creatorName`, but because a recipient of a letter cannot be said to have created or contributed to the creation of the letter, and might not even be aware of its existance if it were not delivered, the `recipientName` element cannot be defined as a *sub-element* of `creatorName`.
+In many respects it is similar to the *sub-elements* of `creatorName`, but because a recipient of a letter cannot be said to have created or contributed to the creation of the letter, and might not even be aware of its existence if it were not delivered, the `recipientName` element cannot be defined as a *sub-element* of `creatorName`.
 {/}